Villa D’Este Tivoli

 Tivoli Fountains Villa D’Este

-Villa D’Este Tivoli can begin this tour from Rome or directly from Tivoli, departing from Rome we drive the highway A 24 and we arrive in the valley of Tivoli where the famous quarries of Travertine are still active.
+Villa D’Este Tivoli Tour can begin in Rome or directly in Tivoli, departing from Rome we drive the highway A 24 and we arrive in the valley of Tivoli where the famous quarries of Travertine are still active.

-Villa d’Este is a 16th-century villa in Tivoli, near Rome, famous for its terraced hillside Italian Renaissance garden and especially for its profusion of fountains.
+Villa d’Este is a 16th-century villa in Tivoli, very famous for its terraced hillside Italian Renaissance garden and especially for its profusion of fountains.
 It is now an Italian state museum, and is listed as a UNESCO world heritage site.

-The fame and glory of the Villa d’Este Tivoli, was above all established by its extraordinary system of fountains; fifty-one fountains and nymphaeums, 398 spouts, 364 water jets, 64 waterfalls, and 220 basins, fed by 875 meters of canals, channels and cascades, and all working entirely by the force of gravity, without pumps.
+The fame of the Villa d’Este Tivoli, was established by its extraordinary system of 50 fountains and nymphaeums, 250 water jets and waterfalls, all working entirely by the force of gravity, without pumps.

 Pirro Ligorio was responsible for the iconographic programs worked out in the villa’s frescos, he was assisted by Claude Venard, who was the most skilled manufacturer of hydraulic organs of the XVI century.

 The tour can be modified and adapted to every demand.

 ZERO RISK.
 Cancel without cost.
 Book without obligation.